Folk Flower Medallion Granny Square Pattern

 Statement cushion covers: A single large medallion square makes a gorgeous cushion front.
 Pair it with a solid-color fabric back for a polished look.
 Choose colors that complement your rooms palette for a custom home decor piece.

 Market bags and totes: Use two or four medallion squares as the focal panels of a crochet bag.
-The dimensional petals add visual interest that elevates a simple bag into an accessory worth showing off.
+The dimensional petals add visual interest that turns a simple bag into an accessory worth showing off.
 Line the bag with fabric for durability.

 Wall art and table runners: Individual medallion squares can be mounted in embroidery hoops or frames for instant wall art.
-Or join several in a row for a gorgeous table runner that celebrates folk art traditions.
+Or join several in a row for a stunning table runner that celebrates folk art traditions.

 Common Questions Answered

 Can beginners make this pattern?
-While the individual stitches used are basic — single crochet, half double crochet, double crochet, and bobble stitch — the way they are combined requires some experience.
+While the individual stitches used are basic, single crochet, half double crochet, double crochet, and bobble stitch, the way they are combined requires some experience.
 We recommend this pattern for confident beginners who have completed at least a few granny square projects before.
 The solid granny square pattern is a great warm-up project.

 How do I keep my petals from curling too much?
 If your petals curl so aggressively that they roll into tubes, your tension is too tight on the petal stitches.
 Try going up a hook size for the petal rounds, or consciously loosen your grip as you work.
 Light steaming during blocking can also relax overly curled petals.